inclusive-design/inverted-wordles/README.md

 * REPOSITORY_URL: Optional.
 The GitHub repository URL that wordles are operated on.
 For example:
 `https://github.com/inclusive-design/inverted-wordles`.
 This variable needs to be manually defined when running the project locally via `netlify dev`.
 With real Netlify deployed sites, it is automatically available as a Netlify build time environment variable.
-See [the Netlify build environment variables documentation](github.com/cindyli/inverted-wordles).
+See [the Netlify build environment variables - Git metadata](https://docs.netlify.com/configure-builds/environment-variables/#git-metadata).
-* REPOSITORY_BRANCH: Optional.
-The GitHub repository branch that wordles are fetched from.
-The default value is "main".
 * GITHUB_TOKEN: The personal access token of the account for authenticating the access to the Github repository.
 This access token must have `repo` access.
 Refer to [the Github documentation](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) about how to create a personal access token.